devon-tvi/python_project/{{cookiecutter.project_slug}}/README.md

 * black
 * pylint
 * isort
+* mypy

-Are all run in check-mode and must pass in order to actually make the commit.
+Are all run in apply-mode and must pass in order to actually make the commit.

 If you'd like skip these checks you can commit with: